E. J. Nduka: College

 Nduka began his college career at Jacksonville University in 2007 before transferring to Sam Houston State where he played for three years from 2008 to 2011.
 He was redshirted as a freshman in 2008 but eventually made an impact for the Bearkats, primarily as a pass rusher in game situations.

 Professional leagues

 Pre-draft

 Prior to the 2012 NFL Draft, Nduka was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 36th-best outside linebacker in the draft.

-Nduka was later signed by the Allen Wranglers of the IFL.
-In 2012 Nduka played final three games and recorded 15 tackles, three sacks, 1 forced fumble and 1 fumble recovery.
+Nduka was later signed by the Allen Wranglers of the Indoor Football League.
+In 2012, Nduka played final three games and recorded 15 tackles, three sacks, 1 forced fumble and 1 fumble recovery.

-On February 21, 2013, the Toronto Argonauts signed Nduka.
+On February 21, 2013, the Toronto Argonauts of the Canadian Football League signed Nduka.
 He was released by the Argonauts on May 8, 2013.
 In 2015, Nduka had private workouts and NFL camps with Texans, Seahawks & Falcons.

 Bodybuilding career

-Nduka is now a professional athlete in the IFBB a federation.
+Nduka is a professional athlete in the IFBB a federation.
 Nduka recently announced via social media that he will now compete in the Classic Physique division in 2017.